 Waste to Fuel reactions can also be considered, and there is a push to make liquid fuels using many responses.
 The focus of these reactions has changed because of the CO2 and CH4 greenhouse problems.
 Ask MHI about simulated photosynthesis and flavor reactions.
 Click for sample nano-catalyst coupons.

 Waste to $-Fuels

-Hot CO2, Hot sCO2 and Hot steam (H2O) highly productive solutions… only from MHI.
+Hot CO2, Hot sCO2, and Hot steam (H2O) are highly productive solutions… only from MHI.

-Simple SaniZAP Clean dirt and grime in difficult to reach places.
-First soften and clean with handheld superheated steam then power-blow with hot air.
+Simple SaniZAP Clean dirt and grime in difficult-to-reach places.
+First, soften and clean with handheld superheated steam then power-blow with hot air.
 Need more steam – the OAB models are ideal.
 Steam-soften with the proper superheated MightySteam.
-Then VTA hot air blow with the powerful VTA-1GC hot air powerblower unit.
+Then VTA hot air blow with the powerful VTA-1GC hot air power-blower unit.
 Simple.
 No water mess and use of the highest temperature steam.
 Use for restorative cleaning and de-greasing.

 Contact us to see what data we have on Bed-Bug removal with MightySteam and Superheated Steam